 When is a Team Swap “Official?”

 Swaps will be process in the Effective week chosen by the Division Director.
 Swaps are “official” when the updates/swaps are reflected on the BAYS website.
 Contact your Division Director if you have been informed that the swap has been approved but it is not shown on the BAYS website.

 How Will I Receive Notice that the Swap has been Approved?

-Generally, swap approvals are communicated to the involved coaches, club officers, and other Division Directors by the Division Director who is most directly involved in the swap Once the appropriate BAYS Swap Administrator approves the swap request, a system confirmation notice will be sent by the BAYS website to the affected team coaches, section captains, club registrars, field schedulers, referees, and referee assignors.
+Generally, swap approvals are communicated to the involved coaches, club officers, and other Division Directors by the Division Director who is most directly involved in the swap.
+Once the appropriate BAYS Grade Director approves the swap request, a system confirmation notice will be sent by the BAYS website to the affected team coaches, section captains, club registrars, field schedulers, referees, and referee assignors.
 Contact your Division Director with any questions.